pmoesta/computational_astrophysics/content/mhd/mhd.md

 \rho E = \rho e + \frac{1}{2} \rho u^2,
 $$

-$\vec{B}$ is the magnetic field vector, and the system is closed by an equation of state:
+$B$ is the magnetic field vector, and the system is closed by an equation of state:

 $$p = p(\rho, e)$$